Skip to content

 • Integrates with chkit check for CI enforcement of pending backfills.

-• Persists all state as JSON/NDJSON on disk.
+• Persists all state as JSON on disk.

 The plugin follows a plan-then-execute lifecycle: